LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

   * TODO: what level of managing and coaching?

 ## Teaching Assistants (TAs)
-TAs will be assigned a group to work with.
+TAs will be assigned a group of students to work with.
 * Assist individual students
   * Check in on each student in your group once every class
   * Answer individual student questions